-Screenworks Asia’s first projects include a sequel to hit Chinese-language drama series The Making Of An Ordinary Woman (2019), which Catchplay distributed on its streaming platform.
+Screenworks Asia’s first projects include a second season of hit Chinese-language drama series The Making Of An Ordinary Woman (2019), which Catchplay distributed on its streaming platform.
 It is also co-producing a 15-hour crime drama, Mystify In Dust, with Hong Kong’s ViuTV, and Chi: The Method Of Breathing, directed by Yi Liu, a mini-series revolving around martial arts stories in a modern-day setting.

 Principle photography for Mystify In Dust has already started this month in Taiwan, with a cast headed by three Golden Horse Award-winners.

 TAICCA chairperson Ting Hsiao-Ching said: “TAICCA hopes to leverage Catchplay’s international distribution channels and reverse long-standing trends by exporting Taiwan-produced films overseas.”